Convection oven: Air fryer

-Traditional frying methods induce the Maillard reaction at temperatures of 140 to 165 °C by completely submerging foods in hot oil, well above the boiling point of water.
+An air fryer is a small countertop convection oven that produces cooking temperatures similar to those of deep frying without submerging the food in oil.
+Conventional frying methods induce the Maillard and other browning reactions at temperatures of 140 to 165 °C by completely submerging foods in hot oil, well above the boiling point of water.
 The air fryer works by circulating air at up to 200 °C to apply sufficient heat to food coated with a thin layer of oil, causing the reaction.
+A fan circulates hot air at a high speed, producing a crisp layer via browning reactions.
 Most air fryers have temperature and timer adjustments that allow precise cooking.
 Food is typically cooked in a basket that sits on a drip tray.
-For best results the basket must be periodically agitated, either manually or by the fryer mechanism.
-Convection ovens and air fryers are similar in the way they cook food, but air fryers are smaller and give off less heat to the room.
-There are several types of household air fryer:
+For best results with food in small pieces the basket must be periodically agitated, either manually or by the fryer mechanism.